 Year 6 Team Captains

 We work hard to raise money for school projects as well as for other charities.
-Our most recent project was raising money through a Christmas Jumper Day.
+A recent project was raising money through a Christmas Jumper Day.
 All the donations collected went to Barnsley Hospice.
 We are currently developing our Peace Garden to provide quiet, reflective spaces for children to sit, read and reflect.

 We have also collected for the British Legion - this linked with our production about Remembrance.
 We studied the First and Second World Wars, the Blitz and Evacuees.

-Each year we choose three charities to support - a local one, a national charity and a global charity.
-This year our global charity was Samaritan's Purse which linked with our school story, 'The Good Samaritan' as well as Send A Cow To Africa and Water Aid.
+Each year we choose three charities to support - a local charity, a national charity and a global charity.
+Previously, we have supported the global charity Samaritan's Purse which linked with our school story, 'The Good Samaritan' as well as Send A Cow To Africa and Water Aid.

 SCHOOL COUNCIL NEWS

 Cawthorne Primary School Council Constitution

 - To give pupils the opportunity to be involved in improving school life for everyone.